geirolz/advxml/docs/Convert.md

 ### Convert <a name="Convert"></a>
 This feature provides several conversion utility.
 The main utility are:
-- ValidatedConverter: convert A to ValidatedEx[B]
+- ValidatedConverter: convert A to ValidatedNelEx[B]
 - TextConverter: convert object to xml text
 - XmlConverter: convert object to xml and viceversa